takesofficial/cissp/README.md

 - **Pick the answer that covers the others.** Broadest impact wins.
 Choose the option that solves the whole problem, not just a small piece of it.
 Narrow, purely techical answers don't win.
 - **If stuck: which answer is not like the others.** When a question is confusing, don't focus on the question first.
 Look at the four answer choices and find the one that doesn't fit with the others.

-## Exam Structure
-The English exam is a 3 hour Computer Adaptive Test (CAT) with 100-150 questions.
-You may pass or fail at question 100.
-The exam stops the moment the system is confident you are above or below the passing threshold.
-All eight domains contribute roughly 10-16 percent.

 ## Test Taking Process
 These steps describe the method you use to solve each question.
 They explain the practical workflow: how to read, classify, eliminate, and choose answers using a structured manager-focused approach.